swaranga/dloom/README.md

 `dloom` supports conditional linking based on:

-- **Operating System**: Link files only on specific OS
+- **Operating System**: Link files only on specific OS.
-- **Linux Distribution**: Link files only on specific distros
+- **Linux Distribution**: Link files only on specific distros.
-- **Executable Presence**: Link files only if certain executables exist (for instance use a different waybar config file for hyprland vs sway)
+- **Executable Presence**: Link files only if certain executables exist (for instance use a different waybar config file for hyprland vs sway).
-- **Executable Version**: Link files only if executables meet version requirements
+- **Executable Version**: Link files only if executables meet version requirements.

+When multiple conditions are specified, they are AND-ed together.
+For example, if you want to link a file only if the OS is Linux and the executable `git` is installed, you can specify both conditions in the configuration file.
+For a given condition, if multiple values are specified, they are OR-ed together.
+For example, if you want to link a file only if the OS is either Linux or macOS, you can specify both values in the configuration file.

 ## Project Structure